-Concerning the seventh scenario in the supervision context where the learner needs to defend his position against his supervisor, the table and the bar chart above show that both of them apply and perform the positive politeness kind by choosing the second alternative response "Excuse me, I can prove that
+Concerning the seventh scenario in the supervision context where the learner needs to defend his position against his supervisor, the table and the bar

 In a seminar class on the effect of modern technology, one of your classmates says, "The so-called modern technology is endangering the environment.
 It causes too much pollution".
 However, you believe such problems are only temporary and can be solved gradually.
 In response, you will say: